CyrilCermak/modular_architecture_on_ios/README.md

 > The Swift Intermediate Language (SIL) is a high-level, Swift-specific
 > intermediate language suitable for further analysis and optimization
 > of Swift code.
 The SIL generation phase (implemented in lib/SILGen)
-> lowers the type-checked AST into so-called "raw" SIL.
+> lowers the type-checked AST into so-called “raw” SIL.
 The design of
 > SIL is described in docs/SIL.rst.

 Source: